 Issue #3: Are AI-Generated Works Protected by Copyright?

 The Copyright Act affords copyright protection to “original works of authorship.”
 The U.S. Copyright Office recognizes copyright only in works “created by a human being.”
 Courts, too, have declined to extend copyright protection to nonhuman authors.
 (Remember the monkey selfie case?)
-A recent copyright registration applicant has filed a lawsuit against the U.S. Copyright Office alleging that the Office wrongfully denied registration of an AI-generated work.
+A recent copyright registration applicant has filed a lawsuit (Thaler v.
+Perlmutter) against the U.S. Copyright Office alleging that the Office wrongfully denied registration of an AI-generated work.
 A federal court has now rejected his argument that human authorship is not required for copyright ownership.
+Thaler v.
+Perlmutter, 1:22-cv-01564, (D.D.C.
+Aug 18, 2023) ECF No. 24.

-In March 2023, the Copyright Office released guidance stating that when AI “determines the expressive elements of its output, the generated material is not the product of human authorship.”
+In March 2023, Copyright Office Guidance was published.
+It states that when AI “determines the expressive elements of its output, the generated material is not the product of human authorship.”
 Moreover, an argument might be made that a general prompt, such as “create a story about a dog in the style of Jack London,” is an idea, not expression.
 It is well settled that only expression gets copyright protection; ideas do not.

 In September 2023, the Copyright Office Review Board affirmed the Office’s refusal to register a copyright in a work that was generated by Midjourney and then modified by the applicant, on the basis that the applicant did not disclaim the AI-generated material.